ethereum/go-ethereum/cmd/signer/README.md

   * Address of API (http/ipc)
     * This makes it posible for the UI to use the api for creating transactions
   * List of known accounts

+* The signer should pass the `Origin` header as call-info to the UI.
+As of right now, the way that info about the request is put together is a bit of a hack into the http server.
+This could probably be greatly improved

+* The signer